-Around 60 kilometers away from Quito, passing the bizcochos (biscuits) capital town of Guayllabamba, people often pass-by without noticing the Ruta Escondida (Hidden Route), one of the novel projects of the province of Pichincha.
+Around 60 kilometers away from Quito, passing the bizcochos (biscuits) capital town of Guayllabamba, people often pass-by without noticing the Ruta Escondida (Hidden Route).
+This off the beaten path destination in Ecuador is one of the novel projects of the province of Pichincha.
 Puéllaro is the main entrance to the route, which leads you to a loop around five small communities, each with its own local characteristics.

 Ecuadorian andes cultures unseen by most tourists